 - 1. Kit: Selects Kit mode - 2.
 Song: Selects Song mode - 3.
 Utility: Selects Utility mode - 4.
 Edit: Selects Edit mode - 5.
 Save/Enter: Confirms a value or saves Kit edits - 6.
 Bluetooth: Enables Bluetooth MIDI pairing - 7.
-Increment/Decrement buttons: Changes kits or songs, or changes values in steps of one. - 8.
+Increment/Decrement buttons: Changes kits or songs, or changes values in steps of one.
+If you press both + and together, it returns to the first kit or returns an edited parameter to its default value. - 8.
 Value knob: Changes the selected value on the screen - 9.
 Function buttons: Select the function or menu listed on the display just above them.
 In the manual, these are referred to as F1 through F5. - 10.
 LCD Display - 11.
-Cursor buttons: Cursors between fields on menus - 12.
-Exit: Used to exit a mode or screen
+Cursor buttons: Cursors between fields on menus

-- 13. Faders: Changes the fader functions, as displayed by the Fader Bank LED (19).
+- 12. Exit: Used to exit a mode or screen - 13.
+Faders: Changes the fader functions, as displayed by the Fader Bank LED (19).
 Press and hold the Faders button to reset all of their settings to default values. - 14.
 Tempo and +: Changes the sequencer tempo values incrementally. - 15.
 Rec: Records MIDI - 16.
 Play/Stop: Starts and stops the selected song in Song mode - 17.
 Click: Turns on and off the metronome click. - 18.
 Mute: Removes the drum part from song playback - 19.
 Fader Bank LED: Shows which set of parameters can be edited using the faders.
 Change this using the FADERS button. - 20.
 Faders: Adjust parameters like tuning and mix.
 Changes are global for all kits until reset.